nttgin/BGPalerter/docs/research.md

 If the memory consumption during your analysis increases drastically, you may want to:
 1) Check your code for memory leaks
-2) Check you are not doing many async calls accumulating in the stack (e.g. if you monitor the entire v6 address space, like on the example above, you cannot do a single network call for each BGP message received.
+2) Check you are not doing many async calls accumulating in the stack (e.g., if you monitor the entire v6 address space, like on the example above, you cannot do a single network call for each BGP message received.
 You can instead bundle together multiple calls or pre-filter better).
 3) Check that the `squashAlerts` of your monitor component is working as expected.
 In particular, if the squashAlerts methods returns null it means the bucket of BGP messages is not yet ready for squashing, remaining in memory.
 See below for more information.
 4) Reduce the `fadeOffSeconds`.
 This will drop all the BGP messages that took too long to be squashed by `squashAlerts`.